-This all sounds great if you’re an app entrepreneur - a rapidly growing market, a user base ever more familiar with app consumption, a younger tech-savvy generation coming of age.
+This all sounds great if you’re an app entrepreneur or developer - a rapidly growing market, a user base ever more familiar with app consumption, a younger tech-savvy generation coming of age.
 However, there’s also a problem.
 A larger market means more competition, often leading to saturation.
-App makers prior to the boom would typically charge a purchase cost, but users are now so used to getting apps for free - due to the race to the bottom - that this model is no longer viable.
+App developers prior to the boom would typically charge a purchase cost, but users are now so used to getting apps for free - due to the race to the bottom - that this model is no longer viable.
 It is very hard for app makers to make money, so finding innovative ways to monetise within the app is crucial.

 This article contains tips that will help you answer the main question: Is your app idea going to make you a millionaire?
 Will you be sipping mai tai’s poolside at Evan Spiegel’s Brentwood mansion?
 Or will you be doing laps at the leisure centre?

 This is absolutely crucial.
 Research should occupy the majority of your time before you even consider the next stages and will save you time in the future, regardless of your findings.